 - Alzheimer’s and dementia care

-- Home safety and fall prevention assessment
+- Home safety and fall prevention assessment with home modification suggestions

 - Seniors who need temporary support following surgery or an injury